kingazaan/serie_a_analysis/README.md

 2. I was not able to make a prediction that used only the most recent season's data.
 When I tried, it ended up with way fewer points than I wanted

-3. There seemed ot be no randomness in my model which is concerning, and I fear thi sis because the model is only using the training data and not the test data
+3. There seemed ot be no randomness in my model which is concerning, and I fear this is because the model is only using the training data and not the test data.
+Still have much to learn

 This was my first attempt at something like this, so I will focus on improving this more and more, either with better data or more recent data.
 If you have any suggestions please let me know!